Panagora Asset Management Inc. Raises Stock Position in The Ensign Group, Inc. (NASDAQ:ENSG)

-Panagora Asset Management Inc. lifted its stake in shares of The Ensign Group, Inc. (NASDAQ:ENSG – Get Rating) by 1.7% during the first quarter, according to the company in its most recent Form 13F filing with the SEC.
-The firm owned 252,557 shares of the company’s stock after acquiring an additional 4,203 shares during the quarter.
-Panagora Asset Management Inc. owned approximately 0.46% of The Ensign Group worth $22,733,000 at the end of the most recent reporting period.
+Panagora Asset Management Inc. boosted its holdings in shares of The Ensign Group, Inc. (NASDAQ:ENSG – Get Rating) by 1.7% during the 1st quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+The firm owned 252,557 shares of the company’s stock after buying an additional 4,203 shares during the quarter.
+Panagora Asset Management Inc. owned approximately 0.46% of The Ensign Group worth $22,733,000 as of its most recent SEC filing.

-A number of other institutional investors have also modified their holdings of ENSG.
-Quadrant Capital Group LLC increased its holdings in The Ensign Group by 195.2% during the first quarter.
-Quadrant Capital Group LLC now owns 310 shares of the company’s stock valued at $28,000 after buying an additional 205 shares during the period.
-Confluence Wealth Services Inc. acquired a new stake in The Ensign Group in the fourth quarter valued at approximately $31,000.
-Dixon Hughes Goodman Wealth Advisors LLC acquired a new stake in The Ensign Group in the first quarter valued at approximately $36,000.
-Benjamin Edwards Inc. boosted its stake in The Ensign Group by 8,540.0% in the first quarter.
-Benjamin Edwards Inc. now owns 432 shares of the company’s stock valued at $39,000 after acquiring an additional 427 shares in the last quarter.
-Finally, Northwestern Mutual Wealth Management Co. boosted its stake in The Ensign Group by 564.6% in the first quarter.
-Northwestern Mutual Wealth Management Co. now owns 658 shares of the company’s stock valued at $59,000 after acquiring an additional 559 shares in the last quarter.
+Other institutional investors also recently bought and sold shares of the company.
+JPMorgan Chase & Co. boosted its stake in The Ensign Group by 916.7% in the fourth quarter.
+JPMorgan Chase & Co. now owns 2,129,000 shares of the company’s stock valued at $178,751,000 after acquiring an additional 1,919,601 shares in the last quarter.
+Fuller & Thaler Asset Management Inc. boosted its stake in The Ensign Group by 47.8% in the fourth quarter.
+Fuller & Thaler Asset Management Inc. now owns 2,327,384 shares of the company’s stock valued at $195,407,000 after acquiring an additional 752,493 shares in the last quarter.
+Riverbridge Partners LLC boosted its stake in The Ensign Group by 7.7% in the first quarter.
+Riverbridge Partners LLC now owns 1,864,067 shares of the company’s stock valued at $167,785,000 after acquiring an additional 133,213 shares in the last quarter.
+American Century Companies Inc. boosted its stake in The Ensign Group by 993.4% in the first quarter.
+American Century Companies Inc. now owns 125,908 shares of the company’s stock valued at $11,333,000 after acquiring an additional 114,393 shares in the last quarter.
+Finally, D. E. Shaw & Co.
+Inc. lifted its stake in shares of The Ensign Group by 238.2% during the fourth quarter.
+D. E. Shaw & Co.
+Inc. now owns 140,530 shares of the company’s stock worth $11,799,000 after buying an additional 98,983 shares during the period.
 88.82% of the stock is owned by hedge funds and other institutional investors.

 Analyst Upgrades and Downgrades